WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 We will therefore likely need to increase the price of hiring the radio mic system for hires and shows, however this still needs to be finalised.

+> I think it's also important to consider for the theatre shows will this increase their tech costs and is that
+> fair/realistic given they're already have limited budgets

+If (for example) we increase prices to £25/channel instead of £15/channel, this would increase the price for Company by £80 to TC.
+But, Company also had to pay for 4 additional WAC mics at £65/mic, so this would still be cheaper.

+For other shows, yeah there may be quite a significant price increase, but this is still much cheaper than hiring from WAC or externally and I think it's a cost increase that will always come at some point as the existing system won't last forever.

 :::info
 Questions?
 Please ask in the **New Radio Mic System Purchase** in the Discord #projects channel.